sameetakumavat/Advanced_RAG/backend/README.md

 This is the backend API for the Advanced RAG (Retrieval-Augmented Generation) system, built with FastAPI, LangChain and LangGraph.
 It manages authentication, document storage, and AI-powered question answering with citations.

+> **Note (June 2025):** The Chat interface and advanced query routing features are still in active development.
+Core functionality (authentication, file management, dashboard, and basic RAG) is stable and fully implemented.

 ## Features

 - **RESTful API**: FastAPI-powered endpoints for all operations